scaleracademy/scaler-open-source-september-challenge/Challenges/challenge15.md

 - Share this screenshot in the issue you created during the first challenge (Challenge 1) to demonstrate that you have successfully resolved a merge conflict.

-- By completing this challenge, you'll gain valuable experience in dealing with merge conflicts, a common occurrence in collaborative Git projects.

 ### Sample Example for merge conflict